 Get 10% Discount On All Meds With Promocode pharm10

 Acetaminophen (Paracetamol) is a widespread analgesic medicine, usually prescribed to ease various types of pain.

-Acetaminophen provides analgesic, febrifugal, and less expressed anti-inflammatory action.
+Acetaminophen provides analgesia, febrifugal, and less expressed anti-inflammatory action.
 The medicine's action begins in 10-15 minutes after its intake.
-Acetaminophen may cause liver, kidneys and vascular system disorders, if taken in larger doses than prescribed.
+Acetaminophen may cause liver, kidneys and vascular system disorders if taken in larger doses than prescribed.